-GEOSTASE® is a 2-D limit equilibrium slope stability analysis software program developed by Dr. Garry H. Gregory, Ph.D., P.E., D.GE, Principal Consultant with GREGORY GEOTECHNICAL (GREGEO).
+GEOSTASE® is a 2-D and 3D limit equilibrium slope stability analysis software program developed by Dr. Garry H. Gregory, Ph.D., P.E., S.E., BC.GE, Principal Consultant with GREGORY GEOTECHNICAL (GREGEO).
 The name GEOSTASE® is an acronym for General Equilibrium Options for STability Analysis of Slopes and Embankments.
 The name is a United States Registered Trademark (Registration No. 4,000,187) owned by Dr. Gregory.
 The program was written in Visual Fortran (double precision) using the Fortran 95 and later language versions.
 The program was developed for the Microsoft Windows® operating system and explicitly accommodates either English or SI units.
-GEOSTASE® version 4.30.10 is being released to the general user public on or about January 8, 2018.
-Dr. Gregory has been using the program on all his slope stability analyses for more than 10 years, involving hundreds of complex analyses.
-The general features of GEOSTASE are briefly described below.
+GEOSTASE® version 4.30.32 is a 64 bit program and is compatible with Windows 7, 8, 10, and 11.
+GEOSTASE was originally released in January 2018.
+Dr. Gregory has been using the program on all his slope stability analyses for more than 10 years prior to the initial release, involving hundreds of complex analyses.Documentation

 Tension Cracks and “XCLUDE” Lines – An option is included to explicitly include tension cracks in the profile with user-specified percentage of water fill, including dry.
 A feature for allowing user- specified zones or areas to exclude from the search is provided in the form of XCLUDE lines.

 Multi-stage seismic analyses options are included using the Duncan, Wright, and Wong (1990) and the VandenBerge and Wright (2016) interpolation for both 2-stage and 3-stage analyses with full text output of each stage.
-An alternate 3-stage method is also included.
+An alternate 3-stage method is included.
 A multi-stage post-seismic analysis option is also available.